HP ALM Interface: Filter Conditions, Flags & Send Mail

 How to use Flags

-The Flags Functionality in ALM helps users to do a follow up by adding a follow up flag against a specific work item.
+The Flags functionality in ALM helps users track follow-up work by adding a follow-up flag against a specific work item.

 This feature is available in the following modules.